blackrobot/dokku-provisioning-plugin/README.md

 Usage
 -----

-You hust have to add a bash script named `.provisioning` at the root of your app package.
-It will be executed on pre-release.
+You hust have to add a bash script named `provisioning/pre-build` at the root of your app package.
+It will be executed on pre-build.

 ```
 cd /path/to/my/app
+mkdir provisioning
-echo "chown -R www-data: /app" > .provisioning
+echo "apt-get install package-name" > provisioning/pre-build
-git add .provisioning
+git add provisioning
 git commit -m "Add provisioning script"
 git push dokku master
 ```